GrahamRKSmith/100DaysOfML/Log.md

 ## Day 1 : July 7, 2018
 **Today's Progress**: Santander Kaggle Competition:

 Forked and ran https://www.kaggle.com/alexpengxiao/preprocessing-model-averaging-by-xgb-lgb-1-39.
+It put me at rank 555 with a score of 1.4

 The notebook from the highest level does the following:
 1) data preprocessing,
 2) feature transform, and
 3) xgboost (Extreme Gradient Boosting is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable that provides a parallel tree boosting, combining many weak learners) and lightgbm (gradient boosting framework that uses tree based learning algorithms; faster training speed and higher efficiency than XGBoost) models.